Sex Addiction Statistics

 Sex Addiction Recovery Statistics

-For behavioral addictions like sex addiction, treatment options often include therapy like cognitive behavioral therapy, group therapy, and support groups or 12-step programs like Sex Addicts Anonymous.
+Effective sex addiction treatment includes cognitive behavioral therapy (CBT), group therapy, and 12-step programs such as Sex Addicts Anonymous.

-Research published in the journal Sexual Addiction & Compulsivity studied 88 married couples over seven years where one partner had a sex addiction.
-The study revealed the following statistics for sex addiction treatment and recovery:
+A study in Sexual Addiction & Compulsivity tracked 88 married couples over seven years where one partner was recovering from sex addiction.
+The study found:

-- 9% of sex addicts had been through an inpatient program for compulsive sexual activity
+- 9% of sex addicts had completed an inpatient program for compulsive sexual behavior.

-- 79% of married people reported they were attending meetings for sex addicts
+- 79% of married individuals were actively attending sex addiction support meetings.

-- 91% of sex addicts and their partners had seen or were seeing a professional counselor or therapist
+- 91% of sex addicts and their partners had engaged in therapy with a counselor.

-- The average time in recovery from sex addiction was 3.4 years, ranging from two months to 14 years
+- The average recovery time was 4 years, with recovery time ranging from two months to 14 years.

-- 38% had less than 2 years in recovery,
+- 38% had less than two years in recovery.

 Getting Help for Sex Addiction